-- What those feelings feel like, literally or creatively.
+- What do those feelings feel like, literally or creatively?

 Creatively Describe Feelings

-In the book, the author describes feelings in wonderfully creative ways that you can close your eyes and pictures.
+In the book, the author describes feelings in wonderfully creative ways that you can close your eyes and picture.

-For this activity, students choose four emotions (or fewer) and come up with creative ways to describe how they feel.
+For this activity, students choose four emotions (or fewer) and brainstorm creative ways to describe their feelings.

 - Silly feels like a group of gobbling turkeys.